gNahcab/excel2xml/README.md

 - rest= (String or command) can be a propname or <cmd.find>

 line breaks
-SimpleText: no linebreaks allowed
+- SimpleText: no linebreaks allowed
-Textarea: use '<£CP>' to indicate a line-break in a string Richtext:use '<br/>' to indicate a line-break in a string
+- Textarea: use '<£CP>' to indicate a line-break in a string
+- Richtext: use '\<br/>' to indicate a line-break in a string

 ## terminal commands
 todo!